-Making a Thanksgiving Turkey with all its fixings can be very intimidating to even a pro not to mention a first timer, but it doesn’t have to be.
+Making a Turkey can be very intimidating, but it doesn’t have to be.
 All it takes is a little bit of preparation.
 Here are some things to think about…

 - How many people do I intend to feed?

 - How big of a Turkey do I need?